Every two years, the Executive Development Associates, Inc. (EDA) conducts a survey of trends and strategies in executive development.

 The recommended development approaches to accomplish the above priorities include training, coaching, and developing a leadership mindset in emerging leaders.

-The Survey also issued a cautionary tale for the readiness of organizations in developing their leadership pipeline, and highlighted the top competencies that executives identify the next generation of leaders are most lacking in:
+The survey also issued a cautionary tale for the readiness of organizations in developing their leadership pipeline, and highlighted the top competencies that executives identify the next generation of leaders are most lacking in:

 The Most Lacking Competencies in the Next Generation of Leaders:

-Why this is Important: When asked to look down the organizational funnel at the next generation of leaders who are most likely to fill executive positions in 3-5 years, survey respondents reported that the ability to "create a vision, convey it to others, and inspire and engage people around that vision" as the single most important competency for emerging leaders, but simultaneously reported that it was the most lacking ability in the emerging generation of leaders.
+Why this is Important: When asked to look down the organizational funnel at the next generation of leaders who are most likely to fill executive positions in 3-5 years, survey respondents reported that the ability to "create a vision, convey it to others, and inspire and engage people around that vision" is the single most important competency for emerging leaders, but simultaneously reported that it was the most lacking ability in the emerging generation of leaders.

 To have "vision," leaders need to be able communicate that they "see" future possibilities.
 The authors of The Leadership Challenge®, Jim Kouzes and Barry Posner, have found in their research that to be "forward-looking" is one of the most defining characteristics people look for in a leader.